andthattoo/ollama-workflows/docs/workflow.md

             "id": "A",
             "name": "Random Poem",
             "description": "Writes a poem about Cappadocia.",
-            "prompt": "Please write a poem about Cappadocia.", "inputs":[],
+            "messages": [{"role": "user", "content":"Please write a poem about Cappadocia."}], "inputs":[],
             "operator": "generation",
             "outputs":[]